Armed Forces Personnel - Army

 If you are given terms for life insurance you are likely to be able to apply for critical illness cover for armed forces personnel too.

-If you are eligible for Life Insurance you are likely to be able to apply for Critical Illness Cover for Armed Forces personnel too.
-Your occupation will have a direct impact upon the range of Critical Illnesses that the insurance provider will offer cover for.
-For example, if you are an explosives handler you should be prepared that the Critical Illness ‘loss of limbs’ may be excluded from your policy’s claimable conditions.
+Your occupation will have a direct impact upon the range of critical illnesses that the insurance provider will offer cover for.
+For example, if you are an explosives handler you should be prepared that the critical illness ‘loss of limbs’ may be excluded from your policy’s claimable conditions.

-This should not deter you from applying for Critical Illness as you may get quite favourable terms depending upon your regular working tasks in the Army.
-Critical Illness contracts will generally cover you for up to 59 claimable illnesses should you be diagnosed with a specified medical condition within the term of your policy.
-There is one provider who offers a Serious Illness contract which offers protection for up to 161 illnesses and may not include any exclusions directly related to your occupation.
+This should not deter you from applying for critical illness as you may get quite favourable terms depending upon your regular working tasks in the army.
+Critical illness contracts will generally cover you for at least 50 claimable illnesses should you be diagnosed with a specified medical condition within the term of your policy.